Get out of your head and into your life with The Embodied Present Process™

 Author, Actor & Embodiment Facilitator

-Philip Shepherd is recognized as an international authority on embodiment.
+Philip Shepherd is recognized as a leader in the global embodiment movement.
 He is the founder and co-director of The Embodied Present Process™.
 Philip's unique techniques have been developed to transform our disconnected experience of self and world, and are based on the vision articulated in his celebrated books, New Self, New World (2010) and Radical Wholeness (2017).
+He has a new book Deep Fitness, co-authored with Andrei Yakovenko which as released in October, 2021.
 He leads workshops around the world, creating a network of people practicing embodiment.

 Certified Coach & Embodiment Facilitator